Making HTTP Networking Requests in Flutter

 Futures in the return

 values.
-We recommend using the API calls with the async
+We recommend using the API calls with the async/await syntax.

 The networking calls generally follow a stepped approach: